[…] Welcome to part 2 of our Scottish adventure. If you haven’t read part 1, click here. […]

 Loch Ness in Scotland and Urquhart Castle

-One of the most frustrating parts of a trip to Scotland in March, is so many castles are closed.
+One of the most frustrating parts of a trip to Scotland in March is so many castles are closed.
 Urquhart was undergoing some structural changes to their bridge and so it was closed as well.
 The visitors center was open, so we watched a movie about this castle on the banks of Loch Ness.
-We scanned the lake for about half an hour and then continued our drive.
+We scanned the lake for about half an hour and continued our drive.
 I’m sad to report that no sightings of the Loch Ness monster occurred.

 Stirling Castle, Scotland